1. Aims of the policy

 2. Types of personal data collected

 In principle, DECALIA does not collect or process data outside the context of business relationships with its clients.
-Owing to legal or regulatory requirements, DECALIA may, however, be required to collect and process data outside this context.
+Owing to legal or regulatory requirements, DECALIA may,

 - personal information (such as surname, first name, date of birth, passport, telephone number, home address, postal/electronic address, telephone number);